lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

    fragment sender after a reasonable time, the latter sends an ACK request using the All-1 empty fragment.
    The maximum number of ACK requests is MAX_ACK_REQUESTS.

-*  Window mode - ACK-on-error (ACK-on-error).
-The ACK-on-error option is suitable for links offering relatively low L2 data unit loss probability.
-This option reduces the number of ACKs transmitted by the fragment receiver.
+*  ACK-on-Error.
+The ACK-on-Error mode is suitable for links offering relatively low L2 data unit loss probability.
+This mode reduces the number of ACKs transmitted by the fragment receiver.
 This may be especially beneficial in asymmetric scenarios, e.g. where fragmented data are sent uplink and the underlying LPWAN technology downlink capacity or message rate is lower than the uplink one.
-   In ACK-on-error, an ACK is transmitted by the fragment receiver after a window of fragments have been sent, only if at least one of the fragments in the window has been lost.
+   In ACK-on-Error, an ACK is transmitted by the fragment receiver after a window of fragments have been sent, only if at least one of the fragments in the window has been lost.
 The ACK informs the sender about received and/or missed fragments from